FredHutch/tgR.data/README.md

 These tokens must be saved in a local file much like [this template file](https://github.com/FredHutch/tgR.data/blob/main/requiredCredentials.R).

 If you have the permissions to tag files in S3 with uuid's from the Repository, you will also need your AWS credentials in that same file as noted.

+## Docker
+I have provided a dockerfile and a built container at `vortexing/r_tgr.data:v0.0.3` (or whatever is currently specified in the dockerfile in this repo) for use in workflows.

+## WDL
+There is a WDL subworkflow in this repo that can be used in the context of another WDL workflow to directly copy the desired outputs from a scientific workflow to the appropriate S3 archiving location, tag the file with a TGR uuid and then commit the workflow-related data provenance to REDCap for posterity.
+By incorporating this WDL workflow into your scientific workflows you can select, archive, and automagically retain the data provenance for files of interest that arise from your computational work.
+This reduces the long term burden of annotation of datasets in S3.